 Common mistakes

 - Forgetting CMHC insurance is added to the mortgage.
-A 5% down payment on a $500K home means a $475K mortgage plus ~$19,000 of insurance — you pay interest on the $494K total for 25 years.
+A 5% down payment on a $500K home means a $475K mortgage plus ~$19,000 of insurance — you pay interest on the $494K total for the full amortization.
+See CMHC premium 2026.

 - Treating qualifying income as gross income.
 Lenders apply haircuts to bonus, commission, and rental income.

 - Stretching amortization without doing the math.
-30 years lowers the monthly but adds tens of thousands in interest over the life of the loan.
+30 years lowers the monthly but adds tens of thousands in lifetime interest.

 Frequently asked questions